Carol Lawrence

 Carol Lawrence (born Carolina Maria Laraia; September 5, 1932) is an American actress, appearing in musical theatre and on television.
 She is known for creating the role of Maria on Broadway in the musical West Side Story (1957), receiving a nomination for the Tony Award for Best Featured Actress in a Musical.
 She appeared at The Muny, St. Louis, in several musicals, including Funny Girl.
-She also appeared in many television dramas, including Rawhide and Murder She Wrote.
+She also appeared in many television dramas, including Rawhide, The Six Million Dollar Man and Murder, She Wrote.
 She was married to fellow performer Robert Goulet.

 Biography

 Early years

-Born Carolina Maria Laraia on September 5, 1932, in Melrose Park, Illinois, her parents were of Italian ancestry.
-Her father was born in Trivigno, in the province of Potenza, and her maternal family came from the same town.
+Lawrence was born Carolina Maria Laraia on September 5, 1932, in Melrose Park, Illinois.
+Her parents were of Italian ancestry, her father being born in Trivigno, in the province of Potenza, and her maternal family coming from the same town.
 Laraia graduated from Proviso Township High School, in Maywood, Illinois.
 She spent one year at Northwestern University and then left to pursue her career.

 Career

-Lawrence made her Broadway debut in 1952 in Leonard Sillman's New Faces of 1952.
-She achieved success in the role of Maria in the original Broadway production of West Side Story in 1957, for which she received a Tony Award for Best Featured Actress in a Musical nomination, losing to Barbara Cook (The Music Man).
+Lawrence made her Broadway debut as a Ted Adair Dancer in the 1951 revue Borscht Capades, alongside Joel Grey.
+She achieved success in the role of Maria in the original Broadway production of West Side Story in 1957, receiving a nomination for the Tony Award for Best Featured Actress in a Musical (even though the part was the lead), losing to Barbara Cook (The Music Man).
 She played the role for two years, and after an appearance in the short-lived show Saratoga in 1959 she returned to West Side Story for its 1960 season.
 Other Broadway successes were Subways Are for Sleeping, I Do!
 I Do! (replacement "She/Agnes", 1967), and Kiss of the Spider Woman (1992–93, replacement Spider Woman/Aurora).
+Her most recent Broadway credit is serving as standby for Lauren Bacall in the 1999 production of Noël Coward's Waiting in the Wings.

-She made a few record albums of standards and showtunes including Tonight at 8:30 (1960), where she sang studio versions of the songs "Tonight", and "Something's Coming", both from West Side Story.
+Lawrence made a few record albums of standards and showtunes including Tonight at 8:30 (1960), where she sang studio versions of the songs "Tonight", and "Something's Coming", both from West Side Story.

+She appeared in concert, performing at Chautauqua Institute in New York and elsewhere, and on many variety shows on television as a singer and dancer, maintaining her fame as a star performer.

-She played several roles at The Muny in St. Louis, Missouri, the largest outdoor theater in the U.S., including Fanny Brice in Funny Girl (1975), Charity in Sweet Charity (1977), and Lucille Early in No, No, Nanette (1990).
+Lawrence played several roles at The Muny in St. Louis, Missouri, the largest outdoor theater in the U.S., including Fanny Brice in Funny Girl (1975), Charity in Sweet Charity (1977), and Lucille Early in No, No, Nanette (1990).
 Among her other musical theatre parts are the title role in Mame (2000 at the Helen Hayes Center for Performing Arts in Nyack, New York), Guenevere in Camelot (opposite husband Robert Goulet), Do I Hear a Waltz? at the Pasadena Playhouse (2001), and Follies at the Wadsworth Theatre in Los Angeles in 2002.

 Her television performances include a guest role in Breaking Point (as Evelyn Denner in the 1963 episode titled "There Are the Hip, and There Are the Square").